Open-Speech-EkStep/open-speech-ekstep.github.io/docs/asr_streaming_service.md

 To use grpc client in browsers, we need to use a library called grpc-web.
 To know more about why grpc-web is needed, refer [here](https://grpc.io/blog/state-of-grpc-web/).

-But, in the grpc-web library, there is no support for bi-directional streaming currently when this project is developed.
+But, in the grpc-web library, there was no support for bi-directional streaming currently when this project was developed.
 So we have adopted to create our proxy service to create a realtime processing environment.

 The proxy service is developed using `nodejs`.